spinnaker/dcd-spec/README.md

       {{#each regions}}
       - {{module deployClusterAws region=value }}
       {{/regions}}

+modules:
+- id: deployClusterAws
+  usage: Defines a deploy stage cluster using the AWS cloud provider
+  variables:
+  - name: region
+    description: The AWS region to deploy into
+  when:
+  - "{{if_ne region 'ap-northeast-1'}}"
+  definition:
+    provider: aws
+    account: mgmt
+    region: "{{ region }}"
 ```

 Modules may be used anywhere handlebars expressions are supported, and can